lokkasio/elte/README.md

 ])
 ```

-For each array item, `te` will copy the element inside the `<template>` next to itself, initialize it with the connectedCallback and modify it with the updateCallback.
+For each array item, `te` will copy the element inside the `<template>` into the target element, initialize it with the connectedCallback and modify it with the updateCallback.